D3DEnergetic/FIDASIM/docs/fidasim.md

 ---

 @note
-This is the documentation for the development version of FIDASIM.
+This is the documentation for the release version of FIDASIM.
-Click [here](./release-1.0/index.html) for the documentation for the current release.
+Click [here](|url|/master/index.html) for the current development documentation.

 FIDASIM is a fast Fortran 90 code that simulates neutral beam deposition and various fast-ion diagnostics in axisyimmetric fusion devices.